ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-intro.md

 This information is intended for the deployment and operations of a high availability vSRX cluster as the gateway for the vCenter Server.
 The guide follows best practices as currently accepted and understood.

-Currently, the vSRX is only available as an IBM Cloud infrastructure offering.
+Currently, the vSRX is only available as an {{site.data.keyword.cloud_notm}} infrastructure offering.
 Orders are placed from the [IBM Cloud infrastructure customer portal](https://control.softlayer.com/network/gatewayappliances), Networking, Gateway Appliances section.

 Initial deployment consists of two bare metal hosts with KVM as the hypervisor and a single vSRX node as the only workload on each host.
 These items form the high-availability vSRX cluster.